dev-DTECH/E-Commerce-Website/README.md

 The backend of this website is made by [dev-abir](https://github.com/dev-abir)

->This is a simple E-commerce website.
+>This is a simple E-commerce website made with react.

 [E-commerce](https://en.wikipedia.org/wiki/E-commerce)